constellation-load-testing/constellation-local/README.md

 ## CLI-Setup

 - [ ] Pull the latest `-local` version from `main`
 - [ ] Pull the latest `-src` version from `main` and build their container images and push to docker.io.
-See example script below.
-NOTE: on `jaricheta`.
-You need to change this to your OWN docker.io username otherwise this will fail
+See script below.
+NOTE: sign in to docker.io with team email: `2208team6@gmail.com` - password is in slack.

 ```bash
 #!/bin/bash